-- To bring him in, shorten the lunge line so that your horse turns his nose off the line of the 20m circle.
-Then he will wind in towards you.
+- To bring them in, shorten the lunge line so that your horse turns their nose off the line of the 20m circle.
+Then they will wind in towards you.

-- To ask him to go back out onto the bigger circle, walk a larger circle yourself so he stays the same distance from you.
-You want a little drift to the outside, so his weight is taken to the outside.
+- To ask them to go back out onto the bigger circle, walk a larger circle yourself so they stay the same distance from you.
+You want a little drift to the outside, so the horse’s weight is taken to the outside.

-- You want him bent in the direction you want to go, so his ribs are flexed to the outside but the inside hindleg steps up and underneath to lift him up.
+- You want the horse bent in the direction you want to go, so their ribs are flexed to the outside but the inside hindleg steps up and underneath to lift them up.
 Once you’re in this carrying position, if you can maintain it, you are then working those muscles.

 - It will take two or three circles to get back onto the bigger circle.
 It’s hard work, so two or three circuits of each size before changing the rein is plenty.